Lasso of Truth (album): Launch party

-The launch party for Lasso of Truth took place on 7 April 2013, at the Lagos Oriental Hotel.
-The event featured a lineup of Nigerian artists, including 2Face Idibia, Tiwa Savage, Seyi Shay, Waje, Timaya, and Wizkid, who performed throughout the evening.
-A tribute to Omawumi's mother was followed by a performance from Omawumi, Tiwa Savage, Seyi Shay, and Waje, who performed "No Woman No Cry" and "Thank You Lord, Hallelujah."
-Omawumi also brought Onyeka Onwenu on stage to perform "Ekwe."
-The event featured various performances and transitions throughout the evening.
+The launch party for Lasso of Truth was held at the Oriental Hotel in Lagos on 7 April 2013.
+The event featured performances by Omawumi alongside guest appearances from 2Baba, Tiwa Savage, Seyi Shay, Waje, Timaya, Wizkid, and Onyeka Onwenu.
+The concert opened with a performance by Mercy Chinwo, after which Omawumi performed several songs from the album.
+During the show, Omawumi dedicated a song to her mother, who was present in the audience, and later performed alongside Tiwa Savage, Seyi Shay, and Waje on renditions of "No Woman, No Cry" and "Thank You Lord, Hallelujah", which received a standing ovation.
+Omawumi performed "Ekwe" with Onyeka Onwenu, later performing with Timaya and Wizkid.
+Near the end of the concert, Omawumi introduced Herbert Udemba, the original songwriter of "Bottom Belle".

 Singles

-Standard edition singles
+Standard edition

-The album's lead single "If You Ask Me" was released on 10 January 2011.
-The song, produced by Cobhams Asuquo, is an introspective narrative about child sexual abuse.
+The album's lead single, "If You Ask Me", was released on 10 January 2011.
+The song was produced by Cobhams Asuquo and is an introspective narrative about child sexual abuse.
 It aligns with Omawumi's advocacy work as an Ambassador for Project Alert, an organization focused on issues of sexual abuse and reproductive health.
 The second single, "I Go Go", was released on 18 May 2011 alongside a music video directed by Clarence Peters.
-Also produced by Cobhams Asuquo, it is a reggae-infused track in which Omawumi sings in pidgin English about unrequited love over a subtle reggae beat, showcasing her vocal range.
+Also produced by Cobhams Asuquo, it is a "reggae infused track in which Omawumi sings of unrequited love in pidgin English on a subtle reggae beat that once again shows off her show her vast vocal range."

 The third single, "Bottom Belle," often shortened to "Belle," and released on 6 February 2012, features Flavour.
 The song was produced by Soso Soberekon.
 Omawumi described the song as her "witty way of telling the story of an opinionated young Nigerian woman who wants and fully intends to enjoy her life."
 In an interview with Encomium Magazine, Omawumi stated that the song is about "a young woman who told a guy that loves her to be free handed a bit".
 The song was nominated for Best Collabo at the 2013 Nigeria Entertainment Awards.
-The fourth single off Lasso of Truth, entitled "Stay Alive (Jeje Laye)", was released on 23 November 2012.
+The fourth single off Lasso of Truth, "Stay Alive (Jeje Laye)", was released on 23 November 2012.
 It was produced by Sizzle Pro and is a mid-tempo blues track that encourages listeners to approach life with caution and perseverance.
 On 12 September 2013, Omawumi released the Mega-directed music video for "Warn Yourself".
 Shot in Brooklyn and Lagos, the video omits Wizkid's verse.
+It features choreography coordinated by Victor Sho and Kaffy.
 The fifth and final single off the album was "You Must Love Me", which was released on 11 January 2014.
 It was also produced by Sizzle Pro.